jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 change, you won't have to.

-There is another reason why we value design principles as object-oriented programmers &mdash; our own happiness.
+There is another reason why we value design principles as object-oriented programmers — our own happiness.
 Especially as Rubyists, working in a language specifically designed to be a pleasure to work with, we care about making programs that are a pleasure to code and a pleasure for others to work with.